 To establish a connection using CuteFTP, you will need to collect the following information:

-- FTP Host/Address: (Your Shared IP address or server hostname)
+- FTP Host/Address: Use your Shared IP address or server hostname.*

-- FTP Username: (Your cPanel / complete FTP username *)
+- FTP Username: Use your cPanel / complete FTP username.**

-- FTP Password: (Your cPanel / FTP password)
+- FTP Password: Use your cPanel / FTP password.

-- Port: 21 or you can leave it blank **
+- Port: Use 21, or you can leave it blank.***

-* When you purchase your hosting account, a default FTP account was created for you.
+**When you purchase your hosting account, a default FTP account is created for you.
 You will need your cPanel username and password to connect to your default FTP account.
 You can also create your own FTP account in your cPanel if you wish.
-Here is a helpful article: How to Create an FTP Account in cPanel to help you create an FTP account.
+For Optimized WordPress plans, you can create an FTP account via your Customer Portal.

-** The port will automatically default to 21 if left blank.
-Please note that only VPS/Dedicated plans have root access.
+***The port will automatically default to 21 if left blank.
+Please note that only VPS/Dedicated hosting has root access.
 To connect via FTP using root, it must be a secure connection.
-Changing the port to 22 will automatically set the host to HTTPS://, making it secured.
-If there is no secure connection available, the connection will fail.
+You need to set the protocol to SFTP within your FTP client if you want to use port 22 (secure connection).

-The quickest and easiest way to establish a connection between a local machine (the computer you are connecting from) and a remote server (the computer/server you are connecting to) using CuteFTP is through the connect bar at the top of the screen, below the toolbar.
-(If you would like to save a connection for later, use the Site Manager tab.)
+The quickest and easiest way to establish a connection between a local machine (the computer you are connecting from) and a remote server (the computer/server you are connecting to) using CuteFTP is through the connection bar at the top of the screen.
+If you would like to save a connection for later, use the Site Manager tab.

-- Enter the correct Host/Domain/IP address into the Host field.
+- Enter the correct IP address/server/domain name into the Host field.